duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 ### Scalability
 Scalability is extremely important for systems to be able to work over long durations and distances.
-Some tasks such as autonomous driving could require systems to meet those requirements.
+Some tasks such as autonomous driving could demand systems to meet those requirements.
 Two issues arise in current SLAM solutions which prevent them from being scalable: *memory* and *computation*.

 *Example of a problem:*